haxlerose/haxle-finance-tracker/README.md

 # README

-This is an app to allow users to select stocks to track and follow.
+This is an app to allow users to create accounts and then search and select stocks to follow.